Story at a glance:

-1. Understand the Noise Reduction Coefficient (NRC) rating.
+1. Understanding the Noise Reduction Coefficient Rating

-Sound insulation is essential for comfort, energy-efficiency, and even regulatory requirements.
 It’s important to understand noise from its origin when choosing a suitable sound insulation product.
 For noise insulation in closed spaces, dense and closed-cell materials are more preferable, while lighter materials are important for noise absorption.

 AcoustiCORK’s products dissipate vibration energy into heat in each vibration cycle, resulting in low amplification at resonance in a wide range of frequencies and load-bearing capabilities.